Iconic Africa: Kenya & Zimbabwe with Victoria Falls

 Visas are required of U.S. nationals for entry into Zambia.
 E-visas can be obtained before departure by visiting: https://eservices.zambiaimmigration.gov.zm/#/home.
 Visitors must have a printed e-visa confirmation page with them for entry into Zambia.

-Visas are required of U.S. nationals for entry into Zimbabwe.
-E-visas can be obtained before departure by visiting: https://evisa.gov.zw/#/Home.
+A double-entry visa is required of US nationals for entry into Zimbabwe.
+A double entry e-visa can be obtained prior to departure by visiting: https://evisa.gov.zw/#/Home.
 Visitors must have a printed e-visa confirmation page with them for entry into Zimbabwe.

 PLEASE NOTE: Citizens of countries other than the U.S. should check with the nearest consulates for specific visa and entry requirements for their entire itinerary, including both the group arrangements and any travel prior to or after the program.